 The amount of detail provided varies between UNIX flavors.
 These mainly refer to OS drivers etc. but can be useful in determining version numbers when teaching OS support files and libraries.

 Standard UNIX Directories in System V Release 4 (SVR4)

-Table 61 Standard UNIX Directories in System V Release 4 (SVR4)
+The following table lists all standard UNIX directories in System V Release 4 (SVR4).